Domostroy

+Description

-Its real author is unknown, but the most widespread version was edited by the archpriest Silvester, an influential advisor to young Ivan IV.
+Its real author is unknown, but the most widespread version was edited by the archpriest Silvester, an influential advisor to Ivan IV of Russia.
 The text does include an epistle entitled "64.
-A Father's Epistle Instructing His Son," which was written by Silvester instructing his son, Anthemius, on some of the larger themes found within the Domostroi.
+A Father's Epistle Instructing His Son", which was written by Silvester instructing his son, Anfim, on some of the larger themes found within the Domostroy.
 An updated edition of the Domostroy was compiled by Karion Istomin during the late 17th century.
-To modern researchers, it is a precious account about Muscovite society and the life of wealthy boyars and merchants.
+To modern researchers, it is a precious account of Russian society and the life of wealthy boyars and merchants.

+The first part of the Domostroy is written in Russian Church Slavonic and deals with religious matters, morals, and the education of children, while the second part is written almost entirely in the Russian vernacular.